ibm-cloud-docs/AnalyticsEngine/index.md

 {:pre: .pre}

 # Introduction
 With IBM Analytics Engine you can create Apache Spark and Apache Hadoop clusters in minutes and customize these clusters by using scripts.
-You can work with data in IBM Cloud Object Storage, as well as integrate other Watson Data Platform services like IBM Data Science Experience and Machine Learning.
+You can work with data in IBM Cloud Object Storage, as well as integrate other IBM Watson services like {{site.data.keyword.DSX_short}} and Machine Learning.

 You can define clusters based on your application's requirements choosing the appropriate software pack, version and size of the clusters